jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 By _your code_, I’m referring to the code that tends to have your name on it when `git blame` is activated for a file.
 This code will also tend to be where the project’s Business Logic resides regardless of a specific developer ownership.
 It will also include some infrastructure plumbing that allows _your code_ to interact with the _other crap_. **Your code is often someone else's crap too**.

 ## All the Other Crap
-The _other crap_ are the other parts of the system and its dependencies.
+The _other crap_ are the other parts of the system and their dependencies.
 Some of these will be internal components provided by developers on other teams, your team, or possibly even you.
-Some will be external components purchased from vendors, acquired via open source or part of of the system's platform.
+Some will be external components purchased from vendors, acquired via open source or part of the system's platform.
 Here are some examples of external components:
 * Database Products
 * File Systems
 * The Web